amida-tech/orange-api/README.md

 `MONGO_URI` MongoDB connection URI.
 - `.env.docker` sets this to `mongodb://amida-orange-api-db/orange-api` which assumes:
-  - `amida-orange-api-db` is the name of the docker container running MongoDB
+  - `amida-orange-api-db` is the name of the docker container running MongoDB.
-  - That docker container and this service's container are a part of the same docker network.
+  - The docker container running MongoDB and this service's container are a part of the same docker network.

 `MONGO_SSL` [`false`] Enable SSL for the connection to MongoDB.
 - In production, set to true.